 The bill amends various sections of the North Dakota Century Code to enhance the attorney recruitment and retention program.
-Key changes include the insertion of "and retention" in multiple sections, emphasizing the program's dual focus on not only recruiting attorneys but also retaining them in rural counties and municipalities.
-Eligibility criteria for counties and municipalities have been updated, removing the specific population cap for counties and instead requiring that they have licensed attorneys residing within them.
+Key changes include the insertion of "and retention" in multiple sections, emphasizing the program's dual focus on not only recruiting but also retaining attorneys in rural counties and municipalities.
+Eligibility criteria for counties and municipalities have been updated, with counties now required to have licensed attorneys residing in the area rather than a specific population threshold.
 Additionally, the bill establishes a continuing appropriation for the attorney recruitment and retention assistance program fund, ensuring that funds collected are allocated for attorney payments under the program.

 Enrollment: 27-02.2-01, 27-02.2-02, 27-02.2-03, 27-02.2-04, 27-02.2-05, 27-02.2-06, 27-02.2-09, 27-02.2-10, 27-02.2-11